Convergence to equilibrium for density dependent Markov jump processes: Concentration

-It is shown in the next section that the distribution of~$\bX^N$ spends a long time close to that of the equilibrium distribution~$\pi\und$ of~$\adbm{\bX^{N,\d}}$, for appropriate choice of~$\d$.
+It is shown in the next section that, \adbj{for $\bX^N(0)$ close enough to~$N\bc$, the distribution of~$\bX^N\adbj{(t)}$ for a long time} remains close to that of the equilibrium distribution~$\pi\und$ of~$\adbm{\bX^{N,\d}}$, for appropriate choice of~$\d$.
 We now show~$\pi\und$ to be well concentrated, establishing the second part of Theorem~\ref{thm:main}.
-Recall the expression for~$\hz_N(z)$ from~\Ref{ADB-hz-bnd}.
+Recall the expression for~$\hz_N(z)$ \adbj{given in}~\Ref{ADB-hz-bnd}.

-\begin{theorem} For any \adbm{$0 < z < \d \le \d_1$},
+\begin{theorem} For any $0 < z < \d \le \adbm{\d_1}$,

 \end{theorem}